vdeep/TimthumbPlugin/README.md

 To change the cache directory, change the `TimthumbCacheDir` configuration setting in the `app/Plugin/Timthumb/Config/bootstrap.php` file.
 Please note that this must be the physical address of the folder, not the URL.

+To use a placeholder image when the passed image is not found, you can uncomment the `TimthumbDefaultImg` configuration in the `app/Plugin/Timthumb/Config/bootstrap.php` file and set it to the path of your placeholder image.

 ## Available options for the helper

 Following are the options that can be passed as an array in the Timthumb helper: